guardian/sbt-version-info-plugin/readme.md

             )
         }

-3. The VersionInfo trait relies on a couple of system properties to obtain the build number etc from TeamCity.
+3. The VersionInfo trait relies on a couple of system properties to obtain the build number etc from the CI server.
-   To pass these in you want a sbt start script that looks a bit like this (which by convention we call sbt-tc):
+   To pass these in create an SBT start script that for Teamcity looks a bit like this (which by convention we call sbt-tc):

        #!/bin/bash